dumisa-sakhile/Trailer-Base/README.md

 # Trailer Base

-[Trailer Base](https://trailer-base.vercel.app) is a web app for browsing movie and TV trailers, built with React, TypeScript, and Tailwind CSS.
-It uses the TMDB API for media data, Firebase for authentication and bookmarking, TanStack Query with Axios for data fetching, TanStack Router for navigation, and Sonner for notifications.
+Trailer Base is a web app for browsing movie and TV trailers, built with React, TypeScript, and Tailwind CSS.
+It uses the TMDB API for media data, Firebase for authentication and bookmarking, TanStack Query for data fetching, TanStack Router for navigation, and Sonner for notifications.

+This README was updated to reflect recent additions: a small Zustand store for "last viewed" media and a "Because you viewed…" recommendations list that shares cache with recommendation queries.

 ## Features
-- Browse movies, TV shows, and industry professionals with trailers and details.
+- Browse movies, TV shows, and people with trailers and details.
-- TMDB API integration for real-time data (posters, trailers, cast, etc.).
+- TMDB API integration for posters, backdrops, trailers, cast, and recommendations.
 - Firebase authentication (Magic Link, Google OAuth) and Firestore for bookmarking.
+- "Because you viewed…" recommendations: a personalized list fed by the last-clicked media (uses a small zustand store).
+- Skeleton UIs for smoother loading states.
-- Search for movies, TV shows, or people.
+- Search and filters for quick discovery.
 - Responsive design with Tailwind CSS.
-- Efficient data fetching with TanStack Query and Axios.
+- Efficient data fetching with TanStack Query (queries share cache keys for recommendations).
-- Notifications via Sonner.
 - File-based routing with TanStack Router.

 ## Tech Stack
-- **Frontend**: React, TypeScript, Tailwind CSS
+- Frontend: React + TypeScript
-- **Routing**: TanStack Router
+- Routing: TanStack Router
-- **Data Fetching**: TanStack Query, Axios
+- Data fetching: TanStack Query
+- State (small local): Zustand (last-viewed store)
-- **Backend**: Firebase (Authentication, Firestore), TMDB API
+- Backend services: Firebase (Auth, Firestore), TMDB API
+- UI primitives: shadcn/ui components
+- Styling: Tailwind CSS
-- **Notifications**: Sonner
+- Notifications: Sonner
-- **Build**: Vite
+- Build: Vite
-- **Deployment**: Vercel
+- Deployment: Vercel

 ## Main Routes
-- `/movies`: Movie listings, trailers, and details (`/movie/:movieId`).
+- `/movies` — Movie listings, trailers, and details (`/movie/:movieId`).
-- `/tv`: TV show listings, episode guides, and details (`/tv/:tvId`).
+- `/tv` — TV show listings, episode guides, and details (`/tv/:tvId`).
-- `/people`: Profiles of actors and directors (`/people/:personId`).
+- `/people` — Industry professionals and profiles (`/people/:personId`).
-- `/auth`: Sign-up (`/auth/sign_up`), profile (`/auth/profile`), and verification (`/auth/verify`).
+- Authentication is handled via an in-app Portal component (no dedicated `/auth` folder or routes).
+Use the Portal to open login/signup/verification flows and access the profile modal.
-- `/`: Home page with featured content.
+- `/` — Home page with featured content and personalized lists (e.g., "Because you viewed…").

+Note: the in-app "Home" button resolves contextually (e.g., from a /tv page it navigates to `/tv`; from /people it navigates to `/people`).

 ## Prerequisites
 - Node.js (v16+)
 - React 19
 - TMDB API key
-- Firebase project with Authentication and Firestore
+- Firebase project (Authentication + Firestore)
 - Modern web browser

 ## Installation